okomeee/portfolio.v3/README.md

-# homepage
+#okomeee.github.io

-> A Vue.js project
+ A Vue.js project

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+>For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 >Copyright (c) 2018 okomeee
 >Released under the MIT license